yishudata/largeapp.github.io/index.md

-## Welcome to BigData and Application Group Pages
+## Welcome to BigData and Application Research Group Pages

 You can use the [editor on GitHub](https://github.com/largeapp/largeapp.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.